helium/HIP/00XX-linear-lockup-curve.md

 During the 7-day landrush period, the following rules apply.
 - The landrush position may be split into multiple landrush positions, which may be extended or delegated separately.
-- The lockup duration may be extended to the maximum 48 months.
+- The lockup duration may be extended, up to the maximum of 48 months.
 - HNT may be added to the landrush position.
-- The landrush position may be transferred to another wallet.
-The veHNT and underlying HNT are transferred as one unit into the new wallet.
 - The position may be delegated to a subDAO, or re-delegated to a different subDAO.

 At the end of landrush, the duration of the 3x landrush multiplier is set to whatever the lockup duration of the position is.
 The duration of the landrush multiplier is counted from the moment of L1 transition.